CoursesTyped content with Sanity TypeGenGenerating types for GROQ query results

 npm i groq

-Add the groq template literal like this; remember to save the file after:
+Add the defineQuery function like this; remember to save the file after:

-// import groq from 'groq' // in other frameworks
+// import { defineQuery } from 'groq' // in other frameworks

-Import groq into the route file with the EVENTS_QUERY variable
+Import defineQuery into the route file with the EVENTS_QUERY variable

-Add the groq template literal to your GROQ query string
+Add the defineQuery template literal to your GROQ query string

-The primary function of the groq template literal is to make it easier for the code editor to add syntax highlighting.
+Both the groq template literal and defineQuery function will add syntax highlighting to VS Code when you have the Sanity extension installed.
 It’s also used by the TypeGen tooling to identify something as a GROQ query.

 Terminal

-✔ Generated TypeScript types for 14 schema types and 1 GROQ queries in 1 files into: ../frontend/src/sanity/types.ts
+✔ Generated TypeScript types for 14 schema types and 1 GROQ queries in 1 files into: ../day-one-with-sanity-nextjs/src/sanity/types.ts

 Open your types.ts file in your front end folder, and search for EVENTS_QUERY to find your new type: